riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 - CPUs run at less than 10 GHz.

-  World records for CPU frequencies have plateaued at between 8 and 9 GHz over the past decade {{HWBOT}}, after many years of increases.
+  World records for CPU frequencies have plateaued at about 9 GHz over the past decade {{HWBOT}}, after many years of increases.
   For the past two decades, the semiconductor industry has switched its focus to wider parallelism, not higher frequencies, after reaching what seem to be hard physical limits to overcome in further